10 Mistakes to Look Out for to Successfully Adopt Agile

 1. Lack of Leadership Support

 To achieve business agility, companies must address the leading challenges of resistance to change and inadequate leadership management.
 (Source: The Business Agility Report) Success in this endeavor requires the full commitment of leadership to any Agile initiative.
 However, to be effective, the leadership role must adapt and evolve beyond traditional legacy leadership styles.
+Despite this, recent statistics on Agile adoption indicate that only 32% of business leaders are actively leading company-wide Agile transformations.

 Agile leaders must be mindful, listening, empowering, and supportive of their teams on their journey to continuous improvement.
 It’s important that they provide their full endorsement of the initiative by adapting their management style to suit the needs of the Agile teams and foster a collaborative environment.
 This entails clear communication, embracing experimentation, and acknowledging every opportunity to improve.